Poor Jake's Demise

-Poor Jake's Demise is a 1913 American silent short slapstick comedy film directed by Allen Curtis and featuring Max Asher, Louise Fazenda and Lon Chaney.
-The slapstick film focuses on Jake who finds his wife in a compromising position with another man and later takes his revenge with a seltzer bottle.
+Poor Jake's Demise is a 1913 American silent short slapstick comedy film directed by Allen Curtis featuring Max Asher, Louise Fazenda, and Lon Chaney.
+The film focuses on Jake who finds his wife in a compromising position with another man and later takes his revenge with a seltzer bottle.
 It is one of several slapstick comedy films Chaney made for Universal at the start of his career and is also his first credited screen role.

 The film is partially lost, but a fragment of the film (running almost 8 minutes) was discovered in England in May 2006 and restored by Lobster Films of Paris.

 Plot

 Jake comes home and finds his wife and Willy ("The Dude") Mollycoddle in a compromising position.
 Enraged, Jake throws Willy out of the house and scolds his wife and threatens to kill himself.
 Fearful that Jake will commit suicide, the wife calls the police and three officers are sent out to find Jake.
 Stopping at a bar before he commits suicide, Jake finds the Dude who is drowning his sorrows.
 Jake takes his revenge on Willy with a seltzer bottle.
 Later Jake drunkenly walks down to a park fountain where he is mugged and knocked out by some ruffians.
 The police find Jake unconscious and carry him home to his wife, who thinks Jake has really killed himself.
-She contacts the Dude who comes over to help her prepare Jake's funeral arrangements, but when Jake suddenly revives from his stupor, the Dude runs out of the house in terror.
+She contacts The Dude who comes over to help her prepare Jake's funeral arrangements, but when Jake suddenly revives from his stupor, The Dude runs out of the house in terror.
 Jake and his wife make up and decide to repair their marriage.